Drug Addiction

 A drug addiction can occur in many forms.
 Some are physical, others are mental, and some can be both.
 Drug addiction is defined as a pathological condition.
 If someone has a drug addiction they have a huge craving to consume the drug that he or she is addicted to.
-Often, the greater a drug addiction becomes, the amount of drugs consumed also becomes greater in order to experience the desired effects of the drug.
+Often, the greater the addiction becomes, the amount of drugs consumed also becomes greater in order to experience the desired effects of the drug.
 Just because someone takes drugs however, does not mean they have a drug addiction.
 In contrast, when a physical dependency and lack of concern about the effects of drug use on one life occur, this usually does indicate a drug addiction.

 What drugs are addictive?